What Is a Car Insurance Loss Ratio?

 Why do car insurance rates vary so much by state?

 State-level loss ratios vary widely based on local factors like accident frequency, traffic density, litigation culture, weather events, and state insurance regulations.
-A state like Florida (loss ratio: 52.5% in 2025) may see rate cuts, while high-loss states like New Jersey or Nevada face persistently elevated premiums.
+Florida's personal auto liability loss ratio fell to just 52.5% in 2025 — the lowest in the nation — thanks to landmark tort reforms, while high-loss states like New Jersey and Nevada face persistently elevated premiums.
 Because insurers must file and receive regulatory approval for rates in each state separately, pricing is calibrated to each state's unique claims environment.
-Legislative reforms — like Florida's 2022–2023 tort reform package — can dramatically shift a state's loss ratio and rate trajectory over just a few years.
+Legislative reforms can dramatically shift a state's loss ratio and rate trajectory over just a few years, as Florida's 89% drop in auto glass lawsuits demonstrated.

 What is the difference between loss ratio and combined ratio?

 The loss ratio measures only the claims-related costs (incurred losses and loss adjustment expenses) as a percentage of earned premiums.
 The combined ratio adds the insurer's operating expenses — commissions, salaries, technology, and administrative costs — to get the full picture of underwriting profitability.
 A combined ratio below 100% means the insurer makes money from underwriting alone; above 100% means it relies on investment income to be profitable overall.
-Commercial auto has posted a combined ratio above 100% for 13+ consecutive years, while personal auto recovered to 95.3% in 2024.
+Commercial auto has posted a combined ratio above 100% for 13+ consecutive years, while personal auto recovered to an estimated 92.7%–96.0% in 2025 depending on the analytical source, with S&P projecting a slight rise to ~97.1% for all auto in 2026.

 How are auto tariffs affecting insurance loss ratios in 2026?